booleanapp/docs/index.md

 ## What is Boolean?

-Boolean is a service for sending single question surveys.
+Boolean is a service for sending single question email surveys.
 The survey format consists of one question and two predetermined answers.
-Surveys are sent by email.
 Recipients can respond by clicking one of the answers from within their inbox.

-## How is it useful?
+## How is it different?

-Traditional surveys don’t get high response rate as they have too many questions.
-Even the minimal responses they get are not valued due to low response rate.
-Boolean solves this problem.
-In Boolean you can ask only one question in a survey.
-Users will love you for not troubling them with a long and boring survey.
-They will respond in huge numbers.
-The one question you ask can be anything related to your product or service.
-We encourage you to ask a general feedback question.
-E.g. “How was your experience ordering with us?”
-Answer - “Good” or “Bad”.

-## How do I get insights from responses?

-You might want to know why survey recipients are giving positive or negative response.
-Boolean’s segmentation feature will give you the likely answer.
-You can use this feature by sending key-value pair meta data with every survey request.
-You can later segment responses using this meta data.
-This way you could pin point the finer aspects of your product or service which is contributing to positive or negative response.
-Read more about segmentation [here](/docs/analyze_responses.html#segmenting-responses).
+Boolean surveys get high response rate compared to traditional surveys as it asks only one question.

 ## Features:

-### Fully customizable

-You can customize the following aspects of survey:
+### Customizable look of survey

 #### Brand logo

-This is the image which appears above the question.
+It is displayed at the top of the email.

 #### Brand name

-This is used in “sender name” of email and “alt text” of brand logo.
+It is used as “sender name” of the email.

 #### Email subject